 It definitely would have been great to get such quality advice of others who have been through it and being able to hear their stories.
 It’s such a complicated, overwhelming process and having somewhere to learn more about it would have been a big help.

-I saw that you mentioned being interested in coaching college basketball at some point.
+LRT Sports: You mentioned that you would be interested in coaching college basketball at some point.
 What is your motivation for this future goal?

 Coaching college basketball has always been a dream of mine because I love being around the game.
 I hope to play for as long as I can but I don’t think I will ever be able to give it up completely and think coaching is a great way to keep that passion alive.
 I have coached kids all my life and I’m lucky enough to coach and work with awesome kids while I am over here in Ireland.
 Coaching at all levels and ages has been an incredibly rewarding experience that I hope to stay apart of for as long as I can.